 For the year ended December 31, 2021, net income was \$1.16 billion, or \$3.61 diluted earnings per common share, compared with net income of \$881 million, or \$2.25 diluted earnings per common share, for the year ended December 31, 2020.
 The year-over-year increase was primarily attributable to increases in gains on sales of loans, net, other income, lower provisions for credit losses, and lower operating expenses, which were offset by a decline in total net interest income.

-The primary contributors to each of the identified drivers of change in net income for the current year period compared with the year-ago period are as follows:
+The primary contributors to each of the identified drivers of change in net income for 2021 compared with 2020 are as follows: